March 12, 2020

 A phone hangs on the wall by a desk; names and numbers are written in pencil next to the telephone.

 He calls the school.
-As he waits and listens to the phone ring, his eyes survey the names on the wall.
-They are mostly auto supply stores and other repair shops, but one of the causes his mouth to drop: April Tucker.
-That is his daughter’s name — his only daughter.
-The one he hasn’t spoken to in 15 years.
+As he waits and listens to the phone ring, his eyes survey the names and numbers written in pencil next to the telephone on the wall.
+They are mostly auto supply stores and other repair shops, but one of the names causes his mouth to drop: April Tucker.
+His eyes widen as he reads his daughter’s name – his only daughter, the one he hasn’t spoken to in 15 years.
+Portis felt his heart skip a beat as a wave of regret and longing washed over him at seeing her name unexpectedly.

-No one at the school picks up.
+No one at the school answers his phone.
 At a loss for options, Portis hangs up and dials the number belonging to April Tucker, wondering.

 “Hello?” the woman on the phone says impatiently.
 He hears kids in the background.